princomp/princomp.github.io/source/projects/fighting_game/description.md

 #### Challenge

-In short:
+##### In short
-~

 You will be adding one more method to your `Fighter` class before extending your implementation in `Program.cs` to make a game loop where the player fighter fights rounds of randomly generated opponent fighters.

-In more details:
+#### In more details
-~

 First, download the Project 2 Phase 3 Template: [LINK HERE]

 _**(Note: You must use the template to complete this project unless you got a perfect score on Phase 2)**_